rfshelley/Documentation/smartapp-developers-guide/routines.rst

 ----

-Allowing Users to Select Routines
+Allowing users to select Routines
 ---------------------------------

 A SmartApp may want to allow a user to execute certain Routines in a SmartApp.
-Since the routines for each location will vary, we need to get the available routines, and use them as options for an ``enum`` input type.
+Since the Routines for each Location will vary, we need to get the available Routines, and use them as options for an ``enum`` input type.

 This needs to be done in a dynamic preferences page, since we need to execute some code to populate the available actions: